Burnout and overwork in context

 - What would a wise person do in my shoes?

-Whatever you do, spare yourself the burnout, isolation, and sadness from letting your mind and ego drive you towards extrinsic goals that will never deliver the satisfaction they promise.
+Whatever you do gift yourself time.
+You can spare yourself the burnout, isolation, and sadness from letting your mind and ego drive you towards extrinsic goals that will never deliver by simply setting aside time for self care.

 By reconnecting with who you really are and what matters to you and learning few critical skills, you can still climb your chosen mountain and the view on the way up and at the top will be a whole lot sweeter.